× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Any.

 Description.
-This shield grants resistance to any damage dealt by spells, and advantage on any save against spells and their effects.
-If the Aetherite used to make the shield is of the opposing type as the origin of the spell, the spell deals no damage against the user, and the user automatically succeeds on any save(s) the spell might require.
+In addition to functioning as a normal shield, this shield grants resistance to any damage dealt by spells and advantage on any save against spells and their effects.
+If the element of the Aetherite used to make the shield is of the opposing type as the spell, the spell deals no damage against the user and the user gains double advantage on any save(s) the spell might require.

 Weapons